 added a pointer for reading angular position.

-You can get your own Setting Circle PDF copy here or click on the image at left.
+You can get your own Setting Circle PDF copy here or click on the image above.
 This will allow

 you to download a pdf file with a circle about 7.5 inches in diameter.
 You